‘The Young And The Restless’ Stars Say Goodbye To Rosales Family Members

 Last year, Arturo arrived in Genoa City and had an affair with Nikki (Melody Thomas Scott) while also helping Nick (Joshua Morrow) build housing for the city’s underserved populations.
 Eventually his siblings, Rey and Lola came to town followed shortly by Rey’s wife, Mia.
 Recently, Arturo got engaged to Abby (Melissa Ordway), but they broke up when she learned that Arturo and Mia slept together.

-Now, Mia is pregnant, and the baby could either be Rey’s or Arturo’s, and both brothers are working together to cover up the fact that Mia attached Lola thinking she was Abby.
+Now, Mia is pregnant, and the baby could either be Rey’s or Arturo’s, and both brothers are working together to cover up the fact that Mia attacked Lola thinking she was Abby.
 Rey is involved with Sharon (Sharon Case), and Lola is trying to win Kyle (Michael Mealor) back from Summer (Hunter King).

 Fans have grown to appreciate the Rosales family, and they will miss both Arturo and Mia when they leave the show for good in a few weeks.
 They’re going with new family-like friendships as well as plenty of new fans.